 Dave’s wife realizing the conversation had turned far too serious for the occasion instinctively quipped: “It’s a matter of managing your career.
 Hone your skills, know your company, keep an eye on industry trends, keep your resume updated, test the marketplace and…” pausing for a second, but not being able to resist the temptation, she teased: “kiss up to the chairman.”

-Laughter erupted as she continued: “And now it’s time for a champaign toast!”
+Laughter erupted as she continued: “And now it’s time for a campaign toast!”